 Skip to content

-Welcome to Bug of the Month!
+Welcome to Bug (and insects- and otherwise-) of the Month!

 These are small entries "written by" my character Haruto.
 Just a fun little feature for the site.
 I'll try to keep up with it.
 Sprites used are from nookipedia.
 Enjoy!